Subsurface-mobile USER MANUAL

 6. Editing dive details

 At the bottom of the dive details screen the action button is a pencil (image on right, above).
 Tapping the pencil button changes the page and enables edit boxes that allow modifying the existing dive information, e.g. adding text to the dive notes or changing the names or values of some of the information (see image below).
 It may be necessary to scroll the window to access all the information.
 At the bottom of the edit screen is a Save action button.
 Tap this to save the new information, after which the dive list screen is updated and shown.
-To cancel any edits, tap the Android Back Button.
+To cancel any edits, tap the Android Back Button or the application back button at the top left of the screen on iOS.

 When the virtual keyboard is shown, to avoid screen clutter, the action button is hidden.
 Once you close the keyboard it is drawn again.